WangHui-in/Dashboard-/README.md

 ## Usage

-Once the app is running, you can access the dashboard by navigating to `http://127.0.0.1:8051`（maybe change） in your web browser.
+Once the app is running, you can access the dashboard by navigating to `[http://127.0.0.1:8051/]`in your web browser.
 The dashboard includes various interactive elements such as sliders and dropdowns to help you explore the data in detail.

 ## File Structure